-This is a two part guide on buying your first Rolex watch.
-Our Rolex buying guide is intended both novices and seasoned watch lovers.
-Part 1 discusses when you should invest in your first Rolex, while Part 2 discuss what specific Rolex timepiece to buy.
+This is a two-part guide on buying your first Rolex watch.
+Our buying guide is intended for both novices and seasoned watch lovers.
+Part 1 discusses when you should invest in your first Rolex, while Part 2 discusses what specific timepiece to buy.

-True story: when I first became interested in “nice” watches I had little interest in Rolex.
+True story: When I first became interested in “nice” watches I had little interest in Rolex.
 Looking back, I think I found them a bit ordinary or too conservative looking.
-My 20 year-old self perhaps saw them as being “too safe” from a design perspective and not close enough the modern, experimental designs I was attracted to at the time.
+My 20-year-old self perhaps saw them as being “too safe” from a design perspective and not close enough the modern, experimental designs I was attracted to at the time.
 That was all true.
-Rolex watches are design monoliths.
-Due to Rolex's impressive marketing over the years, as well as the sheer popularity of their products, they have become the archetype of the “nice watch.”
+Their watches are all design monoliths.
+Due to the brand’s impressive marketing over the years, as well as the sheer popularity of their products, they have become the archetype of the “nice watch.”
 And everyone certainly knows about them.
 My younger self was simply looking for something a bit more fresh.
-It was not a right time to get my first Rolex.
+It was not the right time to get my first Rolex.

-Over the years my relationship with Rolex evolved.
+Over the years, my relationship with Rolex evolved.
 It is now one of admiration, appreciation, and certainly understanding.
-I know what Rolex watches are good at, I know what to expect from the brand, and I certainly know how seriously other people take them.
+I know what they are good at, I know what to expect from the brand, and I certainly know how seriously other people take them.
 And that goes equally for new and vintage Rolex watches that attract very distinct fans.

 Why People Want A Rolex

 Rolex watches are perhaps the finest mass-produced industrial timepiece on the planet.
 They may actually be the finest mass-produced anything.
 And by mass-produced, I mean in terms of watch brand production volumes which for watches at this price point is most always less than one million watches per year.